KangWooKim/G-Running/README.md

 # Warning

-This project does not contain files that may cause copyright issues, such as music, graphics, etc.
+This project does not contain files that may cause copyright issues, such as music, graphics, etc. Therefore, it is not possible to play games through download.